-Studies have shown that hand preference is linked to differences in hemispheric specialization on language skills, word processing, and a wide range of performance differences on tasks of cognitive, social, and emotional functioning.
-We’ve previously talked about how object manipulation influences the way infants experience their world and impacts on their language ability.
+Studies have shown that hand preference is linked to differences in the hemispheric specialization on language skills, word processing, and a wide range of performance differences on tasks of cognitive, social, and emotional functioning.
+We’ve previously talked about how object manipulation influences the way infants experience their world and impacts their language ability.
 Studies observing hand dominance in children show how consistency vs. inconsistency from infancy through toddlerhood explained 25% of the variance in language abilities at 2 years of age.
 Language outcome at 3 years in the same sample found that children with a consistent hand preference trajectory as toddlers had higher expressive language scores.
-Findings also show that children with stable hand preference are better at manipulating objects and are better multiple object users.
+Findings also show that children with stable hand preference are better at manipulating objects and are better multiple-object users.
 Stacking, object construction, object management, and object storage (placing objects in reachable locations) have been shown to be more effective in children with consistent hand preference.

 Tool use is an important cognitive and physical skill that involves imitation of complex actions, planning, decision-making, and the ability to account for spatial characteristics of objects, their properties, and the situation.
 This skill was observed in 60 children between 10-14 months.
 Findings showed that in successfully completed tasks and actions that involved using objects, infants with consistent right- or left-hand preference out-performed those without a hand preference.

 Studies also show that establishing a hand preference early on has an impact on your child’s manipulation of objects and on important processes of their cognitive and linguistic development.

 What can you do to help your little one?

 - It’s important not to force your child to choose one hand, but instead, provide plenty of opportunities and a wide range of play activities for them to practice.